It’s pretty easy to make camping more comfortable, here’s how…

 Here are some camping essentials you’ll need for a good night’s sleep:

 - Tent – the best camping tent will be easy to assemble and able to withstand the elements whilst giving enough room for your trip.
-For a great 2-person midrange option, we recommend the Vango Tempest Pro 2 – find prices here.
+For a great 2-person midrange option, we recommend the Vango Tempest Pro 2 – find prices here or look at our pick of the best 2-person tents.

 - Sleeping bag – make sure your sleeping bag is suited to the temperatures you’ll be camping in.
 There’s no point taking a 4-season sleeping bag if the temperatures will stay warm.
 Our sleeping bag buyer’s guide gives a lot more detail and recommendations.